Find Cheap Auto Insurance Quotes in Your Area

 When renting on Turo, you always have the legal minimum of car insurance for that state.
 This also includes personal injury protection and uninsured/underinsured motorist coverage in the states that require it.

-Liability coverage is equally important, though you may already have some coverage if you carry a car insurance policy from your own vehicle—as well as if you've purchased non-owner coverage.
-In this case, your liability coverage likely applies no matter what vehicle you are driving, so you don't need to buy it in order to get liability coverage.
+Liability coverage is equally important, though you may already have some coverage if you carry a car insurance policy for your own vehicle — as well as if you've purchased nonowner coverage.
+In this case, your liability coverage likely applies no matter what vehicle you are driving.
+In fact, Turo's liability coverage is considered secondary, so you will have to exhaust your own limits before it kicks in.

 Additionally, every car on Turo has the legal minimum of coverage for the state in which you rented it, even if you choose the "decline" option.